CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

 ## Task 3: Create a search solution

+In this task, you will learn how to create a search solution using Azure AI Search, which includes configuring indexes, skillsets, data sources, and an indexer to enable efficient searching and querying.

 Now that you have the necessary Azure resources, you can create a search solution that consists of the following components:

 - A **data source** that references the documents in your Azure storage container.